johncip/super8/design/refactor_plan.md

 1. **Cassette (Data + Persistence)** — like an ActiveRecord model
 2. **Wrappers (ODBC Adapters)** — record mode and playback mode wrappers for Database and Statement
-3. **Orchestrator** — controls cassette lifecycle and installs/removes wrappers
+3. **Director** — controls cassette lifecycle and installs/removes wrappers

 **High-level description:** Cassettes are data that know how to store and load themselves.
 There are wrappers for ODBC library classes/objects.
-There is an orchestrator that controls communication between the wrappers and cassettes.
+There is a director that controls communication between the wrappers and cassettes.

 ---